Origin hails robust H1 despite profit dip

 “Given the relatively tight supply in the market, our focus was on ensuring that all our generation units were available for the summer peak so that homes and businesses could continue to enjoy reliable supply.”

+“I do feel that we’ve made meaningful strides into introducing renewables into the supply of electricity for our business,” said.

+“We’ll continue the transition over time to cleaner energy … but it’s how we do that in a way that actually balances affordability for customers while getting emissions reduction.”

-Origin declared a fully franked interim dividend of 15 per cents per share, up from 10 cents per share at HY19.
+Origin declared a fully franked interim dividend of 15 per cents per share, up from 10 cents per share last year.